Biodiversity Net Gain (BNG) has already become a requirement in many local authority areas and will become a requirement in all areas by 2023.

 We are experts in this field and have been advising clients for over twelve months on what steps need to be taken - In fact we have set up a website specifically explaining and addressing the issues you will have to face with Biodiversity Net Gain - Click here BNG Clarified

 Biodiversity Net Gain is likely to have an enormous impact upon new developments and its impacts should not be underestimated.

-The Environment Bill - https://www.gov.uk/government/publications/environment-bill-2020 is passing through the necessary phases required for it to become law.
+The Environment Bill - https://www.gov.uk/government/publications/environment-bill-2020 has now passed through the necessary phases required for it to become law.

 As a headline figure 10% does not seem so bad, does it?
 Until that is you realise that the 10% figure is based on the whole site and therefore if you are building on 50% of the site, the remaining 50% has to produce a 110% gain.

 So how do you calculate the BNG of a site?

 Initially, we undertake a site survey and establish the biodiversity baseline.
 The baseline is composed of various components: area, linear and water courses.
 This data is entered into the DEFRA metric calculator and a baseline 'Unit' value is established.